How to Structure a Literature Review for a Dissertation

 By Laura Brown on 26th February 2019

-Literature review is nothing but the assessment of the selected readings.
-You may be assigned it to be done for three purposes:
+Basically, literature review is the assessment of the selected readings.
+You are often asked to write it for three purposes:

-- To review a book or an article also known as critical review
+- To review a book or an article, also known as a critical review.

-- To review bunch of readings and summarise the key points that is termed as annotated bibliography
+- To review a bunch of readings and summarise the key points that are termed as an annotated bibliography.

-- The last and main purpose is review of available literature chosen for a dissertation.
-This is called as literature review of dissertation.
+- The last and main purpose is reviewing available literature chosen for a dissertation.
+This is called a literature review of a dissertation.

-If you think that the literature review section of a dissertation is difficult to write, then I must say that you are wrong!
-If you know how to write an essay, then you can structure a literature review efficiently without any barrier.
-You may know that an essay has three parts introduction, main body and conclusion.
-Similarly, literature review’s structure is just like any other essay:
+If you think that the structure of a literature review is impossible to prepare, then you might be wrong.
+If you know how to write an essay, then you can structure a literature review efficiently without any barriers.
+You may know that an essay has three parts: introduction, main body and conclusion.
+Similarly, the dissertation literature review structure is just like other essay structures, which contains:

 - Discussion (main body)

 To structure a good literature review, you should create a complete concept in your mind.
-It includes from where you need to start and how you will conclude the whole review.
-Below, is the complete outline that you can take as a guide to structure your good literature review.
+It includes where you need to start and how you will conclude the whole review.
+Below is the complete outline that you can take as a guide to structure your good literature review.

-To make the good structure of literature review that can get you distinct in the career, you have to touch all the main aspects of the research.
+To make a good structure of a literature review in your dissertation that can get you distinction in your career, you have to focus on the main aspects of the research.
 Usually, researchers forget some crucial points and readings while structuring a literature review.
-If you do not want to leave any point unaddressed then you should keep in mind below:
+If you do not want to leave any point unaddressed, then you should keep in mind below:

-You need brainstorming of the ideas that how you will take your research.
+You need to brainstorm ideas of how you will carry your research.
 For example, what type of databases you will use and where you will get your concern research literature.

-After making mind of the sources, go for reading different literatures of the concern research subject area.
+After making up your mind about the sources, go for reading different literature on the concerned research subject area.

-Afterwards of reading different literatures, draft main and closely related research parts.
+After reading different literatures, draft the main body and closely relate research parts.

 Then compare and evaluate those readings.
-Like, find out the gaps in the already available research and current knowledge.
+Like, finding out the gaps in already available research and current knowledge.

-Finally, to come up with the finest literature review structure, arrange your whole literature in standard format of dissertation writing services.
-It will increase the readability score as well as reader’s willingness.
+Finally, to come up with the finest literature review structure, arrange your whole literature in the standard format of dissertation writing services.
+It will increase the readability score as well as the reader’s eagerness.

 - Mention the reasons and aims of the review.

-- Mention concisely, how your selected research will lead to the actual dissertation question.
+- Demonstrate concisely how your selected research will lead to the actual dissertation question.

 - Mention gaps in the research and how your research will fill those gaps.

 - Start your evaluation from the general subject area and move on to specify it to your research question.
 For example, ‘education’ in general and ‘early childhood education’ in specific.

 - Select a wide range of sources to strengthen your structure for literature review.
-However, it is better to use the sources which are up to date and recent like not older than 5 to 7 years.
+However, it is better to use sources which are up-to-date and recent, like not older than 5 to 7 years.

 - Mention the literature gap that is still left to be filled.
 Like future work on the literature review of the selected research area.

-- Conclude your overall perception on the topic.
+- Conclude your overall perception of the topic with preferred models.

 - Summarise the key points evaluated in the discussion section.